KilledByAPixel/newgrounds/README.md

 - Wrapper for Newgrounds API calls
 - Functions provided for medals and soreboards
 - Medal popup display rendering with icons
+- Escaped emojis can be used in medal names and descriptions.
 - Enncryption is currently not working.
 Working on it...

 # Example Usage